Press Page For Tiara King

 Welcome to the sparkling world of Tiara King, Creative Artist!

 2022 kept the busy going.
-With decisions to close multiple social media accounts for L.J.
+The burnout plan was put in place, with decisions to close multiple social media accounts for L.J.
 Diva and T.K.
-Wrathbone, as well as her jewellery business, Tiara knew it was time to cut and cull.
-Savagely, at that.
+Wrathbone, as well as her jewellery business Jewel Divas.
+Tiara knew it was time to cut and cull.
+Savagely, at that, so her writing life would become easier.
 Pinterest and Twitter accounts were closed, and Facebook and Instagram accounts went silent and private while decisions were made on their future.
-Tiara managed to write and release her eleventh novel as L.J.
-Diva, and released the print editions of the 2021 T.K.
+Tiara managed to write and release her eleventh novel, Anything for You, as L.J.
+Diva, and released the print editions of the 2021’s T.K.
 Wrathbone stories.
-Tiara also made the time to do more online writing courses in Profile Writing, Content Writing, and Media Releases to add to her knowledge.
+Tiara also made the time to add even more online writing courses from the Australian Writers’ Centre, and Self Publishing Formula to her repertoire

-An Opinion Writing course started off 2023, along with the two online events of Screenwriting with the creator of Bluey and Inside Publicity.
-She sent Ted Lasso actor, Jason Sudeikis, a present of her books, produced multiple audio books, and wrote multiple songs, essays, novels, and a six-page idea for a screenplay.
-Jewel Divas Style and Royal Star Publishing received new themes and logos, and the website of Tiara King received migrated posts from L.J.
+An Opinion Writing course from the Australian Writers’ Centre started off 2023, along with the two online events of Screenwriting with the creator of Bluey and Inside Publicity with Writers SA.
+She sent Ted Lasso actor, Jason Sudeikis, a present of six of her books, wrote a six-page idea for a screenplay, created multiple audio books, and started writing essays.
+Tiara also added more songs and several novels to her production list.
+Jewel Divas Style and Royal Star Publishing were refreshed with new themes and logos, and the website of Tiara King received migrated posts from L.J.
 Diva and T.K.
-Wrathbone as those sites were closed in September after eight and fifteen years.
-She attended the inaugural Author’s Night Market in her area and was called a Literary Legend by a local newspaper reporter.
-Tiara loved the title so much she put it in her social bios.
+Wrathbone in order for those sites to be closed in September after eight and fifteen years, and she started blogging weekly, excited by all of the changes happening.
+Tiara rounded out the year attending her first book event, her local Author Night Market, and doing several radio and newspaper interviews, even being called a Literary Legend by the newspaper reporter.
+It’s now in all of Tiara’s bios.

 Education